 Southern Terrace Park

-Central Terrace Park sounds about 38% louder than Southern Terrace Park to the human ear, a 4.6 dBA gap.
+To the human ear, noise in western Terrace Park sounds about 23% louder than in southern Terrace Park, a 3.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Wooster Pike do you need to be?